 - Vice President and Chief Human Resources Officer; Vice President, Finance and Business Services

 The University of Texas Health Science Center at Houston ("university") uses the following categories for the purpose of determining benefit eligibility:

-Part Time: Employees who hold appointments of less than 50 percent time for four and one-half months or more are eligible to participate in the Tax Sheltered Annuity program.
-Such part-time appointees are ineligible for paid leaves (e.g., sick time and holidays), insurances, premium sharing, UTFLEX, and retirement benefits.
-Employees in a part time status are compensated on a pro-rated basis of percent time to annual salary or may be compensated on an hourly rate for hours worked.
+Part-Time Non-Benefits Eligible: Employees who hold appointments of less than 50 percent time for four and one-half months or more are eligible to participate in the voluntary retirement programs.
+Such part-time appointees are ineligible for paid leaves (e.g., vacation, sick leave and holidays), insurances, premium sharing, UTFLEX, and mandatory retirement benefits.
+Employees in a part-time status may be compensated on either a pro-rated basis of percent time to annual salary or may be compensated on an hourly rate for hours worked.

 All employees and student appointees in a student job title and on the university payroll are entitled to Worker's Compensation and Unemployment Compensation, regardless of the type of appointment.